Skip to content

 In an emergency

-For urgent eye problems please call NHS 111, attend the on-call eye casualty service, or call 999 if it is life-threatening.
+For urgent eye problems please call NHS 111, or contact eye casualty on 02392 286000, ext 6162.

 Before you send

-A quick automated human check runs in the background.
-You will only see a Cloudflare box if your browser needs an extra step — wait for it to finish, then press Send enquiry.
+A quick check runs in the background to make sure you are human.
+You might see a Cloudflare box if your browser needs an extra step.
+Wait for it to finish, then press Send enquiry.

 Enquiry received